janelia-flyem/flyem-conda-recipes/README.md

 macOS SDK
 ---------

 When building C++ packages on macOS, it's a good idea to configure Xcode to use an old macOS SDK, to ensure maximum compatibility with older macOS versions.
 If you're using the files in this repo, then the SDK version to use is configured for you in `master-build-config.yaml`.
-In that file, please see the comments for `CONDA_BUILD_SYSROOT` for more details.
+In that file, please see the [comments for `CONDA_BUILD_SYSROOT`][cbs] for more details.
 You will need to install the macOS SDK separately before you can build these C++ packages on macOS.